fvdm/nodejs-directvps/README.md

 In order to use the API you need to have an API access private-key and certificate.
 Refer to the documentation for details.
 After loading the module with *require()* set the key and certificate with **setup()**.

-## Variables
+## Settings

     Name              Type      Description                          Example
     ---------------   -------   ----------------------------------   ---------
-    privateKey        string    The private-key in plain text, certificate       string    The certificate in plain text. privateKeyFile    string    Path to the private-key file,        ~/api.key certificateFile   string    Path to certificate file,            ~/api.crt verifyCert        boolean   Validate server certificate          true
+    privateKey        string    The private-key in plain text. certificate       string    The certificate in plain text. privateKeyFile    string    Path to the private-key file.        ~/api.key certificateFile   string    Path to certificate file.            ~/api.crt verifyCert        boolean   Validate server certificate          true
                                 agains trusted CA's.